freeletics/freeletics-gradle-plugins/monorepo/README.md

 }
 ```

-There will also be a generated `BuildConfig.CRASHLYTICS_ENABLED` boolean field that is only `true` for CI builds.
+There will also be a generated `BuildConfig.CRASHLYTICS_ENABLED` boolean field that will only be `true` if the mapping
+upload was enabled.

 ## `core` (Android)